Wsheerio/webmConverter/README.md

 Speed

-Adjust speed.
-Coming Soon™.

-Audio Only

-Check this box to remove the video stream from the output.
+Adjust the speed with a multiplier.
+As of now this works by dropping frames.

+    2
+    0.4
+    16

 Image Preview

 This lets you preview the output video, very useful for checking cropping.
 Subtitles are not shown.
-Start seeks to the beginning, End seeks to the end.
+Start seeks to the beginning, Preview refreshes, End seeks to the end.